parrot/parrot-embed/README.md

-If you're building this within the Parrot tree (that is, if you don't have a Parrot installed somewhere else), you need to set the proper environment variable to tell your dynamic linker where to find the F<libparrot.so> or F<libparrot.dll> or F<libparrot.dylib> file to load.
-I believe this is C<LD_LIBRARY_PATH> on Unix-like systems and C<PATH> on Windows.
+If you're building this within the Parrot tree (that is, if you don't have a Parrot installed somewhere else), you need to set the proper environment variable to tell your dynamic linker where to find the `libparrot.so` or `libparrot.dll` or `libparrot.dylib` file to load.
+I believe this is `LD_LIBRARY_PATH` on Unix-like systems and `PATH` on Windows.

 # Copyright and License